Collinsworth calling Browns, harkens back to early years

 “He spoke his mind and didn’t have any fear,” he said.
 “A lot of guys would come from the field to the booth and would be very guarded and not critical of a player or coach.
 He called the game the way he saw it, which was refreshing.”

 Collinsworth also wasn’t afraid to speak his mind when it came to asking for a raise from NBC.
-He said he remembered a couple of the airline tickets to get to games cost more than what he made for the game and he tried to get them to double his salary.
+He said he remembered a couple of the airline tickets to get to games cost more than what he made for the game, and he tried to get the network to double his salary.

 Al Michaels, Collinsworth’s current partner at NBC, said he heard one of Collinsworth’s early broadcasts and knew he had potential.